International Socialist Review (1900): Simons period (1900–1908)

 Algie M. Simons, a graduate of the University of Wisconsin, was the first editor of the International Socialist Review.

 The International Socialist Review was edited from 1900 to 1908 by Algie M. Simons, a graduate of the University of Wisconsin.
 Under Simons' editorship, the magazine served as a platform for discussing various theoretical issues that divided the socialist movement.

 A central focus of the magazine during Simons' tenure was the relationship between the socialist movement and American farmers.
 This issue was of particular interest to both Simons, who authored a 1902 book on the subject, and J.A.
 Wayland, the publisher of the Appeal to Reason, the most widely circulated socialist newspaper of the time.

 The tone of the early Review was moderate, reflecting what one historian described as "the rather moderate social-democratic perspective of Simons and other Socialists of the 'Center.'"
 The policies it advocated were similarly temperate, aligning with the centrist views of its editor and contributors.

 The Review began publishing in the summer of 1900 and achieved a modest circulation of about 4,000.
 Approximately three-quarters of its readers subscribed by mail, with the remainder accessing the magazine through newsstand sales or bundle orders arranged by local socialist organizations.

 Post-Simons period (1908–1918)

 Due to a fundamental disagreement over principles—Simons' views becoming increasingly moderate while those of his employer, Charles H. Kerr, grew more radical—publisher Kerr dismissed editor Algie M. Simons in 1908.
 Kerr sought to transform the previously dry and academic publication into what he described as "the fighting magazine of socialism," utilizing dramatic photography to vividly portray contemporary labor struggles against the forces of capitalism.
+(Note: The first issue to feature a photograph on the cover was October 1908 and the first to feature multiple photographs was December 1908.)